 Docents are trained teaching guides who lead school and adult groups on Museum tours, and take the Museum on Wheels programs to schools and adult groups around the county.
-A six-month comprehensive course in natural history begins the third Wednesday of September and continues through the end of March.
+A six-month comprehensive course in natural history begins mid-September and continues through the end of March.
 A two-year commitment, monthly meetings, and 10 hours of continuing education each year are expected.
-Application deadline is September 15 each year.

 Gain valuable work experience and/or earn college credit working with children Pre-K through Grade 6 in a fun, summer-camp setting.
 Camps are held mid–June through August.
 Camps are one week long either morning (8–12:30) or afternoon.
 (Noon–4:30).
 Volunteers must be age 16 or older.
 A two-week minimum half-day commitment is required for Summer Camp Aides and five weeks is required for Teaching Assistants.